Skip nav to main content.

 What is the draw period of a HELOC?

-The draw period is the initial period (typically 5-10 years) during which you can access funds from your HELOC and make interest-only payments.
-After the draw period ends, you enter the repayment period, in which you pay back both principal and...
+The draw period of a HELOC is the initial period (typically 10 years) during which you can access funds from your Home Equity Line of Credit and make interest-only payments.
+What is the draw period of a HELOC?
+During the draw period, you can borrow...

 Continue Reading